 Toddler Community (ages 15-36 months): This program is 5 days per week with the option of 5 half days or 5 extended days.
 Child must be 15-30 months of age at attendance, and must have 2 months of walking experience.

-Children’s House (ages 3-6 years): Children entering this preschool program must be toilet trained and be between 2 ½ and 3 ½ years of age if entering a Montessori program for the first time.
+Children’s House (ages 3-6 years): Children entering this preschool program must be toilet trained and between 2 ½ and 3 ½ years of age if entering a Montessori program for the first time.
 Children older than 3 ½ without previous Montessori experience may be considered on an individual basis, if space permits.

-- Please be aware that the Children’s House program is a three or four year program, depending upon the child’s age when first enrolled.
+- Please be aware that the Children’s House program is a three (or four) year program, depending upon the child’s age when first enrolled.
 The integrity of the program depends upon the consistency and continuity of the classroom community throughout this entire three-to-four-year period.
 Therefore, the completion of each and every child’s final or “kindergarten” year in the Children’s House program is important to the whole group, and an integral component to the overall success of the program.

 Elementary & Adolescent Programs (ages 6-14 years): Children entering the Elementary or Adolescent programs should have completed at least one year of previous Montessori education.
 Children without one year of previous Montessori experience may be considered on an individual basis, if space permits.
 A child must be 6 years of age or older by September 1st to enter the Elementary program.
 Parents of Elementary or Adolescent applicants will be asked to sign a record release form.
 This authorizes your child’s present school to send us a copy of school records, as well as a teacher recommendation.
-Once these records have been received and reviewed, the student will be invited for an all-day visit to the appropriate classroom.
+Once these records have been received and reviewed, the student will be invited for a visit to the appropriate classroom.

 In order to maintain a healthy and diverse balance in each of our programs, students are enrolled in the following order: